 Hargrove loved orcas from childhood and dreamed of being a trainer someday.
-While that dream came true and it was thrilling and wonderful to work with the whales, it was also heartbreaking for him.
-His decision to leave was based on no longer being able to go along with SeaWorld’s poor breeding practices, the separations of calves and mothers, and the mistreatment of trainers and animals alike.
+While that dream came true and it was thrilling to work with the whales, it was also heartbreaking for him.
+He left because he was no longer able to go along with SeaWorld’s policies that he considered poor.
+These surrounded breeding practices, the separations of calves and mothers, and the mistreatment of trainers and animals alike.
 He loved the whales and had strong bonds with them, especially one named Takara.
 But he knew that “love alone was not going to save them.”
-He dedicated his book to all the killer whales he built relationships with and swam with for many years.
+He dedicated his book to all the orcas he swam and built relationships with for many years.
 “You gave me everything,” he wrote.
 “But most especially to Takara, who taught me so much and whom I loved the most.”

 David Kirby’s book